agourlay/post-on-my-fridge/Readme.md

 # Post On My Fridge

-*This is a project i made to have fun with javascript and google Paas (Google App Engine).*
+*This is a project i made for fun with javascript.*

 ## Features